realnews-gateway/emergency-publishing-system/network-access-layer/security/threat-model.md

     - Side-channel attacks on hardware
     - Global adversaries with full end-to-end visibility

-These threats require solutions beyond the VPN access layer.
+These threats require solutions beyond the **network-access-layer**.

 ---